 So, where in London should young professionals look?

 Here are 4 great London areas that might be worth a closer look.

-Transport links are excellent and accommodation costs are very reasonable.
+Transport links are excellent so you’ll learn to take the London tube in no time, and accommodation costs are very reasonable.

 The average rental for a 1-bed flat close to Whitechapel Overground station is £1,240 per month, while a 2-bed flat will cost around £1,560 per month.

 A look around has found a 5th floor 1 bedroom flat for sale at £339,000, while £425,000 is being asked for a 2-bedroom apartment in a Whitechapel gated development.

 Whitechapel Market is a bustling down-to-earth market that sells everything from Asian fruit & veg to cut-price toiletries and pots and pans.

 There are some great grills for a quick bite while you browse.

 When it comes to going out, Apples & Pears Bar is a good start.

 Oozing industrial chic, pop art and designer lampshades, is has a superb range of cocktails and live music.